 Previous Attempts to Solve the Issue

-Though more countries including China and Singapore are beginning to implement charity laws in the 21st century, there is still a notable absence of global collaboration devoted to tackling charity fraud.
+Though more countries including China and Singapore are beginning to implement charity laws, there is still a notable absence of global collaboration devoted to tackling charity fraud.
 Some organizations have attempted to solve this issue by promoting transparency and monitoring charities.
 In Singapore, a Charity Council was appointed by the government in 2007, with aims to encourage and enable charities to abide by governmental requirements.
 The charity council site publishes a transparency framework, a document that details a set of criteria evaluating charity through factors such as executive management, disclosure of information, as well as annual reports.

 Many advisory organizations have raised awareness about the procedures for identifying charity fraud.
 The U.S. IRS provides an Employer Identification Number (EIN) code to registered 501(c)(3) organizations, hence tax-exempt public charities.
 Charity Navigator advises users to search for the charities on the site using the EIN code.
 Next, the site lists several questions to ask before donating, including the organization’s history, mission, and reputation.
 The navigator allows users to donate directly via the site to avoid fraudulent activities.
 While this attempt guides and informs users to donate after deliberation through raising awareness, the extent of inappropriate fund usage which defines charity fraud is inexplicit.
 As charity fraud is still ongoing, organizations are failing to address online frauds directly and follow an international and legally-binding regulatory anti-fraud framework.